xtrx-sdr/images/README.md

 3. XTRX is blinking with ON-OFF-OFF-OFF-ON-OFF-OFF-OFF pattern.
 It means XTRX hasn't been enumerated on PCIe bus.
 Try to use other PCIe or miniPCIe slot if available.
 Please contact <xtrx@fairwaves.co> with details of you installation and system details for future assistance.
 4. In all other cases fell free to contact us <xtrx@fairwaves.co>

-## Which boards/laptop could you advice to use them with XTRX in PCIe mode?
+## Which board/laptop can I use with XTRX in PCIe mode?
 **You can use any board/laptop with XTRX with a USB3 adapter.
 Below asumes that you want to use XTRX in PCIe mode**

 Generally, your board should have the miniPCIe socket **with the PCI lane**.
 Most laptops don't work, since generally they have PCI lane only on half-sized miniPCIe sockets (used for WiFi devices) while full-sized sockets designed mostly for use with SATA and USB lanes only.
 Industrial SBCs frequently have at least one such socket thus are more suitable for XTRX.